intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Chronos/Overview/chronos.md

 ##### **4.2.1 Prepare dataset**
 `AutoTSEstimator` support 2 types of data input.

 You can easily prepare your data in `TSDataset` (recommended).
-You may refer to [here](#TSDataset) for the detailed information to prepare your `TSDataset` with proper data processing and feature geration.
+You may refer to [here](#TSDataset) for the detailed information to prepare your `TSDataset` with proper data processing and feature generation.
 Here is a typical `TSDataset` preparation.
 ```python
 from zoo.chronos.data import TSDataset
 from sklearn.preprocessing import StandardScaler